mahi-devops/Github/README.md

 ```
 1. Every task needs to be done in a separate branch after the completion of work, changes needs to be integrated into main branch(master branch)
 2. Branch gives isolation to your commits/tasks.
+3. Whenever we create a new branch it will always points to the latest commit
+4. HEAD, master always points to the latest commit

 ```
 # Master Branch
 ```